Healthy Indulgences – the Benefits of Dark Chocolate and Red Wine

 “When you cut something out of your diet, you’re more likely to overeat it when you do encounter it,” says Janet Polivy, Ph.D., a researcher at the University of Toronto.

-How does a daily dose of chocolate or wine help?
+How does a daily dose of dark chocolate or red wine benefit me?

 By moderately ‘indulging’ yourself, you’re staving off the cravings, avoiding unhealthy binges, and getting health benefits, as well!